Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Module snd-dummy
 ----------------

-Module for the dummy sound card.
+Module for the woke dummy sound card.
 This "card" doesn't do any output or input, but you may use this module for any application which requires a sound card (like RealPlayer).